wongoimun/FATBOB-1/README.md

 Features to be completed
-Highest score, total coins throughout
+Highest score, total coins throughout ✔
-Powerups - Super strength
+Powerups - Super strength ✔
- UI - game title, storyline scenes, pause, menu, death scene, retry
+ UI - game title, storyline scenes, menu, death scene, retry ✔

 13/07/19 - 20/07/19
 Other features to consider
 More coins over/ under obstacles
-As more time passes, speed/ frequency of obstacles increases Levelised - run away from sch, run away from work, run in gym
+As more time passes, speed/ frequency of obstacles increases ✔ Levelised - run away from sch, run away from work, run in gym